-CDP and Carer's Allowance
+CDP and Carer Support Payment

-If your child is awarded the middle or higher rate of the care component of CDP, you may be able to claim Carer's Allowance for providing them with care.
-To find out more about Carer's Allowance and to download our factsheet, visit carersuk.org/carersallowance Carers in Scotland receiving Carer's Allowance are also entitled to a twice yearly payment of Carer's Allowance Supplement.
+If your child is awarded the middle or higher rate of the care component of CDP, you may be able to claim Carer Support Payment for providing them with care.
+To find out more about Carer Support Payment and to download our factsheet, visit Carer Support Payment | Carers Scotland.
+Carers in Scotland receiving Carer Support Payment are also entitled to a twice yearly payment of Carer's Allowance Supplement.
+You can find out more at www.mygov.scot/carers-allowance-supplement.